reebalazs/SlickGrid-bootstrap/README.md

 To learn about SlickGrid, please check out the [SlickGrid wiki](https://github.com/mleibman/SlickGrid/wiki).

+## Installation

+The package can be installed easily with bower.

+    $ bower install slickgrid-bootstrap

-## Running the examples locally
+# Running the examples locally

-To run the examples locally, you need to follow the steps needed for development, described in the next section.
+You can now load `components/slickgrid-bootstrap/examples/example-bootstrap.html` from your browser.

+# Alternate installation

+If instead of `bower`, you would like to use an alternative installation method, clone the repository from git, and further process it, according to your specific needs.

+    $ git clone git://github.com/reebalazs/SlickGrid-bootstrap.git

 ## Development